spaker123/JECShop/README.md

 ## Main Feature ##

+The application includes authentication and role based access control-user and admin.

-The application serves as a content management system for the admin to add, edit, delete the products.
-A dashboard for the admin to monitor the trends and important factors of sale.
+The application serves as a content management system for the admin have CRUD functions to add, edit, delete the products.
+A dashboard for the admin to focus on important factors of sales management.

 The end user can view the product as either an anonymous user or an authenticated user with a valid account.